c3lang/c3docs-old/docs/cinterop.md

 C3 is C ABI compatible.
 That means you can call C from C3, and call C3 from C without having to do anything special.
-As a quick way to call C, you can simply declare the function as a C3 function but with `export` in front of it.
+As a quick way to call C, you can simply declare the function as a C3 function but with `extern` in front of it.
 As long as the function is linked, it will work:

-    export fn void puts(char*); // C "puts"
+    extern fn void puts(char*); // C "puts"

     fn void main()
     {